kazvee/time-tracker/README.md

-# Time Tracker ⌚️
+# Time Tracker 📅

 ## Description

-Time Tracker is a React application that enables users to check how much time there is between now and a given date
+Time Tracker is a React application that enables users to estimate how much time there is between now and a given date

+## Live Demo

+A demo can be viewed ✨[HERE](https://kazvee.github.io/time-tracker/)✨

 ## Features
 - Provides a calculation between now and past or future dates